Chances of getting into SUNY at Albany

 What are the ACT requirements for prospective students to get into University at Albany- SUNY?

 Admission data indicates that University at Albany- SUNY regularly accepts students with ACT's of 22 and above.
 Successful applicants typically send ACT scores in the top 37 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 20 in some instances.
 Prospective students submitting an ACT composite of 24 or higher should be in the upper half of applicants - and students with a 26 and above have very competitive chances.
+The school ranks #47 in New York for highest average ACT composite score.
 25 percent of applicants submit ACT scores to SUNY at Albany.

 |ACT Score||Competitiveness||Admission Chances|